-- " Adding o - Adding or removing a single hospital bed; Opening a home health agency; - " Converting an existing hospital bed to a different use (e.g., psychiatric bed to intensive care unit bed); - " Adding ventilator services to a facility; - " Performing a small or necessary renovation.
+- 2 - " Adding or removing a single hospital bed; - " Opening a home health agency; - " Converting an existing hospital bed to a different use (e.g., psychiatric bed to intensive care unit bed); - " Adding ventilator services to a facility; or - " Performing a small or necessary renovation.

 Moratoria are more dangerous than CONs.
-Twelve states maintain moratoria, which typically prohibit specific facilities from opening or adding beds.
+Eleven states maintain moratoria, which typically prohibit specific facilities from opening or adding beds.
 If CONs make increasing healthcare facilities and services more difficult, moratoria make it impossible and they should be repealed or allowed to expire.

 CONs that apply solely to new technology undercut the justification that government must prevent duplication of services.
 Connecticut, for example, maintains a CON for "equipment utilizing technology not previously used in the state."
-Iowa does the same.
+Alabama and the District of Columbia do something similar.
 It cannot be, as originally argued, that CON laws decrease costly duplication of services because, where a CON is required for brand-new technology, there is no duplication of service.